valesteban/TESIS/Informe/capitulos/2-MarcoTeorico.typ

   })
 })

+¿Cuál es la importancia de *sampling* en Machine Learning?

+ 2. Enhancing Model Performance

+Sampling techniques directly impact the performance of machine learning models.
+By using appropriate sampling methods, data scientists can ensure that their models are trained on balanced and representative data, which is crucial for building accurate and reliable predictive models.

+ 3. Tackling Class Imbalance

+Many real-world problems involve imbalanced classes (e.g., fraud detection, disease diagnosis), where one class is significantly underrepresented in the dataset.
+Sampling methods like stratified sampling, oversampling, and undersampling are essential for addressing these imbalances, helping to improve model sensitivity to minority classes and thus, their overall performance.

+ 4. Efficiency and Cost-effectiveness

+Some sampling techniques can make the data handling process more efficient and cost-effective.
+For example, cluster sampling can reduce the need for data collection and processing resources when the population is geographically dispersed or when data collection is expensive.
+ 5. Compliance with Data Regulations

+In industries where data privacy and compliance are critical (e.g., healthcare, finance), sampling methods can help in working with anonymized or reduced subsets of data, ensuring that data scientists can develop and test models within the confines of regulatory frameworks.

+6. Scalability and Big Data Applications

+With the advent of big data, techniques such as reservoir sampling become indispensable for data scientists.
+They allow for the processing of streaming data or very large datasets that cannot be fully loaded into memory or storage, enabling the development of scalable algorithms and applications.
+7. Informed Decision-making

+Sampling is a crucial step in exploratory data analysis.
+Data scientists must make informed decisions about which data to collect and how to analyze it.
+Understanding sampling methods allows them to derive insights and make predictions that are representative of the broader population or phenomenon under study.
+8. Building Trust in Machine Learning Models

+Proper sampling can lead to more robust and interpretable models.
+When stakeholders see that models are built on sound statistical foundations, they are more likely to trust and adopt machine learning solutions.
+9. Continuous Learning and Adaptation

+Industry data is dynamic, and models may need to be updated or retrained periodically.
+Sampling methods can help in creating efficient pipelines for continuous learning from new data without the need to retrain on the entire dataset.

+In summary, knowledge of sampling techniques is fundamental for data scientists to handle data effectively, build better models, ensure compliance, and make informed decisions, which are all critical components of their role in the industry.

 ==== Regularización
 #h(0.5cm)Una de las metas que s etiene al momento de enrenar un modelo es evitar el overfitting y por ende que pueda generalizar los resultados.
 Es decir logre classificar correctamente un dato nunca visto anteriormente.